 Add Custom Tracking Code to Square Online

-Note: This article describes how to insert certain types of code that are not intended to be visible and need to be inserted into the header of your website (e.g. Google Analytics or Facebook pixel).
-This is in contrast to embedded code that will display on your website pages (e.g. an event calendar or reservation widget).
+Note: This article describes how to insert certain types of code that aren't intended to be visible and need to be inserted into the header of your website (e.g., Google Analytics or Meta Pixel).
+This is in contrast to embedded code that'll be displayed on your website (e.g. an event calendar or reservation widget).
 Learn more about adding embed code to your website for details on how to use the embed code section in the site editor.

 Add Custom Tracking Code with the Built-in Options

-In your Square Online Overview page, go to Settings > Tracking Tools.
-There are several built-in options here that allow you to paste in your code or ID and have it automatically added to your website after you publish it from the Square Online site editor.
+From your Square Online Overview page, go to Settings > Tracking Tools.
+There are several built-in options here that allow you to paste in your code or ID and automatically add it to your website after publishing it from the site editor.

 Add Your Own Custom Tracking Code